 I must have a swimming pool that is heated – I feel the cold.

-Heated pools are a frequent request from Guests enquiring to Halcyon Leisure.
+Heated pools are a frequent request from Guests enquiring to HL Holidays and France for Families.
 For bookings starting after early June and before mid September we don’t believe pool heating is necessary.

 Let us explain…..